jfedor2/hid-remapper/README.md

 It is configurable [through a web browser](https://www.jfedor.org/hid-remapper-config/) using WebHID (Chrome or Chrome-based browser required).
 Currently it only supports a single input device, but that device can be a keyboard/mouse combo or a wireless receiver with a mouse and a keyboard connected.

+In addition to the remapping functionality, it can do polling rate overclocking up to 1000 Hz.

 ![HID Remapper](images/remapper1.jpg)

 ## How to make the device